-Staff and volunteers
+Staff and Volunteers

-- Our designated person (a member of staff) who co-ordinates child protection issues is: - Our designated officer (a member of the management team) who oversees this work is: - We ensure all staff are trained to understand our safeguarding policies and procedures and that parents are made aware of them too. - All staff have an up-to-date knowledge of safeguarding issues. - We provide adequate and appropriate staffing resources to meet the needs of children. - Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974. - Candidates are informed of the need to carry out 'enhanced disclosure' checks with the Criminal Records Bureau before posts can be confirmed. - Where applications are rejected because of obtaining information that has been disclosed, applicants have the right to know and to challenge incorrect information.
+- Our designated person (the named person at the nursery) who coordinates child protection/safeguarding issues is: (Nursery Managers name to be added here) - Our designated officers who oversee this work are, Chris Roblett, Director of Childcare & Operations (Lead Safeguarding Officer) Clare Porter, Senior Nursery Manager (Deputy Safeguarding Officer) - We ensure all staff are trained to understand our safeguarding policies and procedures and that parents are made aware of them too. - All staff have an up-date knowledge of safeguarding issues. - We provide adequate and appropriate staffing resources to meet the needs of children. - Where applications are rejected because of obtaining information that has been disclosed, applicants have the right to know and to challenge incorrect information. - We abide by Ofsted requirements in respect of reference and Disclosure Barring Scheme checks for staff and volunteers do not work unsupervised.
+They 'shadow' a responsible person. - We record information about staff qualifications, and the identity checks and vetting process that have been completed including, the EDBS reference number, the date the disclosure was obtained and details of who obtained it. - We inform all staff that they are expected to disclose any convictions, cautions, court orders or reprimands and warning which may affect their suitability to work with children (whether received before or during their employment with us) - Through Induction and ongoing training staff the Manager/Director goes through the Whistleblowing policy (1.7) to make sure that everyone knows the importance of reporting concerns and we always strive to adopt an open and transparent working environment. - All staff complete a termly Disclosure Form as part of their termly supervision - We abide by the Safeguarding Vulnerable Groups Act (2006) requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of a child protection concern.

-- We abide by Ofsted requirements in respect of references and Criminal Record Bureau checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children. - Volunteers do not work unsupervised. - We record information about staff qualifications, and the identity checks and vetting processes that have been completed including: - the criminal records disclosure reference number; - the date the disclosure was obtained; and - details of who obtained it. - We inform all staff that they are expected to disclose any convictions, cautions, court orders or reprimands and warnings which may affect their suitability to work with children (whether received before or during their employment with us). - We abide by the Safeguarding Vulnerable Groups Act (2006) requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of a child protection concern. - We have procedures for recording the details of visitors to the setting. - We take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children. - We take steps to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
-Parents sign a consent form and have access to records holding visual images of their child.
+- We take security steps to ensure that we have control over who comes into setting so that no unauthorised person has unsupervised access to the children. - We take steps to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us, parents sign a consent form and have record holding visual images of their child.